open-amt-cloud-toolkit/ui-toolkit/docs/domainFeatures.md

 ### Delete Domain

-Upon selecting any Domain by clicking on the checkbox against the Domain details row, a 'delete' button is shown on the header of Domain control.
+Upon selecting any Domain by clicking on the checkbox against the Domain details row, a 'Delete' button is shown on the header of Domain control.

 <div align="center">
 	<img src="assets/images/domainDelete.png"  width="600" height="auto"/>
 </div>

-On click of delete button a popup will be shown asking for confirmation to delete the Domain as shown below.
+On click of 'Delete' button a popup will be shown asking for confirmation to delete the Domain as shown below.

 <div align="center">
 	<img src="assets/images/domainDeleteConfirm.png"  width="600" height="auto"/>